 7) It can inhibit certain types of cancer development, making it an important adjunct cancer chemo-preventive agent.

-8) Inhibits Helicobacter pylori on two fronts, inhibiting the organism’s growth while reducing production of inflammatory cytokines that can lead to gastritis or ulcers.
+8) Inhibits Helicobacter pylori on two fronts, inhibiting the organism’s growth while reducing the production of inflammatory cytokines that can lead to gastritis or ulcers.

 NAC also regulates the gene for COX-2, the enzyme that produces pain- and inflammation-inducing prostaglandins in most chronic pain conditions.
 Its ability to replenish the intracellular glutathione supply and decrease oxidative damage is a separate, and equally powerful mechanism.